What Do Australia's Political Parties Think About Cannabis?

 Minor parties in the Senate

 - Centre Alliance — Senator Stirling Griff voted against expanding medicinal cannabis in 2017.
-However, it has no public policy on record.
+As of writing, this still holds no public policy on record and the party has not made any updates on its stance.

-- Country Liberal Party — The party has no public policy on record.
+- Country Liberal Party — The party has no public policy on record, but is known to have a strict policy on drugs and intoxication in general.

 - Pauline Hanson's One Nation — The party has stated, "One Nation upholds the right of Australians to access medical cannabis, that may give them quality of life and life itself."
+The party is said to be supportive of medical cannabis but opposed to legalisation and decriminalisation.
 However, it has a history of blocking motions like the 2017 bid to fast-track medicinal cannabis for the terminally ill.

 Pro-cannabis parties in Australian politics